martinthomson/aweson/README.md

 ## Arrays

 Arrays are the only complex type in AWESON.
 Elements of arrays are both ordered (I'd like to see you invent a serialization format that didn't order elements of anything) and named.

-Indexes start
+If you are accessing array elements using indexes, these start at whatever number your library decides to use.

 Arrays start and end with two (two == more AWESON) angle brackets.